Hello! I'm Jenn, User Experience designer and artist. I'm an expert in designing software for scientists. I've spent

 MAST, a NASA data archive for

-space telescope missions like Hubble and JWST.
+space telescope missions like Hubble, Webb, and Roman.
 I’ve given a handful of talks and my work has been highlighted in some exciting and fun places.

 I also paint, write, do user research, create logos, animations—if there's an art thing I've probably